Passwordless Authentication Solutions

-Data breaches have been the number one security concern for businesses in many years.
-According to the Verizon Data Breach Investigation Report (DBIR) 81% of hacking related data breaches are caused by compromised, weak, and stolen passwords.
-Identity theft is also among the biggest concerns for user; and the many and long passwords, while cumbersome and very annoying, didn’t really help much against password phishing and other cyberattacks.
+Data breaches have been the number one security concern for businesses for many years.
+According to the Verizon Data Breach Investigations Report (DBIR), 81% of hacking-related data breaches are caused by compromised, weak and stolen passwords.
+Identity theft is also among the biggest concerns for users, and the many long passwords, while cumbersome and very annoying, don’t really help much against password phishing and other cyberattacks.
 What can the industry do?
-Passwordless Authentication is gaining traction due to market demand and advances in technologies.
-In this whitepaper, WinMagic shares our viewpoints on these topics/key findings:

-- Industry effort with passwordless authentication solutions will most likely eradicate identity theft and thus the main source of online data breaches
+- Industry efforts with passwordless authentication will most likely eradiate identity theft and thus the main source of online data breaches

-- Users will no longer struggle with many and long complex passwords
+- Users will no longer struggle with many long, complex passwords

-- We are in early stage of passwordless era
+- We are in the early stages of the passwordless era

-- Considering the attacks and all, Passwordless solutions might be easily done on the client side (for example, via the deployment of software tokens)
+- Considering the attacks, passwordless solutions might be easily done on the client-side (for example, via the deployment of software tokens)

-- And the server side will follow, much faster than the progress in the last several years
+- The server-side will follow much faster than the progress made in the past several years

 The Authentication Scenario in Question

-Let us examine the various actions in the authentication scenario the “passwordless” movement intends to change.
-You are using a computing device – say the laptop – and you want to login a website, say Gmail – the “server”.
-Two distinct actions take place here:
+Let us examine the various actions in the authentication scenario that the “passwordless” movement intends to change.
+If you are using a computing device – say a laptop – and you want to log in to Gmail (the “server”), two distinct actions need to take place:

-- The remote authentication, occurring between the server and the device.
-Among others, the verification takes place in the server, remote from where the user or the device sit.
+- Remote authentication: This occurs between the server and the device.
+Among others, the verification takes place on the server, remote from where the user or the device sits.

-- The local gesture: On the local device, the user might use some local gesture to prompt the device to perform the authentication with the server.
+- Local gesture: On the local device, the user might use some local gesture to prompt the device to perform the authentication with the server.

 The current “username and password” authentication is: